Steve Jordan (tight end): NFL career

-Jordan was the Vikings 7th round pick (179th overall) in the 1982 NFL draft.
+Jordan was selected by the Minnesota Vikings in the seventh round (179th overall) in the 1982 NFL draft.
 He played 13 seasons for the Vikings and was selected to six consecutive Pro Bowls from 1986 through 1991.
 He finished his NFL career with 498 receptions for 6,307 yards and 28 touchdowns.
 Viking head coach Jerry Burns praised Jordan's work ethic, noting that "no one on the Vikings works harder."
 During Jordan's years with the team, the Vikings won three NFC Central division titles, made the NFL playoffs six times, and reached the 1987 NFC Championship game, which they lost 17-10 to the Washington Redskins.
 The Redskins went on to win Super Bowl XXII.

 Jordan's career statistics compare favorably to several Pro Football Hall of Fame inductees.
 For example, Jordan's 498 career receptions and 6,307 career yards exceeds Mike Ditka's 427 career receptions and 5,812 career yards, Dave Casper's 378 career receptions and 5,216 career yards, and John Mackey's 331 career receptions and 5,236 career yards.

 Jordan still holds the Vikings all-time single-game receiving record for tight ends.
 During a game against the Washington Redskins on November 2, 1986, Jordan caught 6 passes for 179 yards and a touchdown.
 No Vikings tight end has ever caught for more yards in a single game.